-The results are very similar to UO$_2$.
-First using only \Udd{}= 8.3 eV, we found that E$_{U}$ decreases while the volume increases, using either atomic or Wannier orbitals.

-Using \Udd{}= 8.1 eV and \Upp{} 5.3 eV, the effects are also similar to what we observed in UO$_2$.
-For an increase of volume, E$_U$ slightly increases using atomic orbitals, and largely decreases using Wannier orbitals.
-It can also be explained using the occupations of the $p$ orbitals.
-Results are shown in Fig. \ref{fig:occupation-TiO2}.

-This figure clearly show that for a volume increase, atomic like orbitals leads to reduced occupation of the $p$ orbitals, contrary to Wannier orbitals.
-As discussed in section \ref{mechanism}, this mechanism leads to a reduction of the equilibrium volume for atomic orbitals.
+The results are very similar to those for UO$_2$.
+First, using only \Udd{} = 8.3 eV, we found that $E_{U}$ decreases while the volume increases, using either atomic or Wannier orbitals.
+Using \Udd{} = 8.1 eV and \Upp{} = 5.3 eV, the effects are also similar to what we observed in UO$_2$.
+For an increase in volume, $E_U$ slightly increases using atomic orbitals and largely decreases using Wannier orbitals.
+This can also be explained using the occupations of the $p$ orbitals.
+Results are shown in Fig.~\ref{fig:occupation-TiO2}.
+This figure clearly shows that for a volume increase, atomic-like orbitals lead to reduced occupation of the $p$ orbitals, unlike Wannier orbitals.
+As discussed in Sec.~\ref{sec:mechanism}, this mechanism leads to a reduction in the equilibrium volume for atomic orbitals.